Fusion/data.cr/README.md

 ## What's New

-01/21/17
-- First check-in: AVL tree

-02/01/17
+- 02/04/17: Scala-like Lists and Stacks
-- Second check-in: a modest, not thoroughly tested immutable map
+- 02/01/17: Second check-in: a modest, not thoroughly tested immutable map
+- 01/21/17: First check-in: AVL tree

 ## Installation